 The job outlook for South Carolina cops is positive.
-Projected job growth for police and sheriff’s patrol officers in the state is 5.6% from 2012 to 2022, with an estimated 370 average annual openings.5 Cops in the state can expect to earn an average salary of $38,630 per year.2
+Projected jobs growth for police and sheriff’s patrol officers in the state is 3.2% from 2016 to 2026, with an estimated 130 average annual openings.9 Police in South Carolina earn an average salary of $42,330 per year.1

 Though the minimum requirements for police officers in South Carolina call for a high school diploma, prospective sworn officers with higher education such as an associate or bachelor’s degree in policing or criminal justice may have stronger job prospects.
 Officer candidates who speak a second language may also gain an advantage in the employment market.
 As officers hired in previous cycles retire, further openings will become available, particularly in metro areas.

-To find out more about current law enforcement openings, visit our Police Jobs Page.
+To find out more about current law enforcement openings, visit our police jobs board.